 Let’s go Cheer Squad!
 Roll out those pom poms – Oh wait, wrong place!

 Nonetheless, pom poms or not, how can we not get excited over “derm?”
 The suffix ‘derm’ means layer or covering, and is also known as the ‘dermis.’
 Based on the incorporation of ‘derm’ in all three of the terms – ectoderm, endoderm, and mesoderm – we can understand that ectoderm, endoderm, and mesoderm are all related to layers, specifically germ cell layers.

 What are germ layers?
 During embryogenesis, germ layers are the cellular layers in which our organs and tissues first derive from.
 Certain layers produce specific types of organs, tissues, and groups of cells.
 We have three primary germ cell layers: the ectoderm, endoderm, and mesoderm.

 Ectoderm = “Attract” oderm.
 Literally, what aspects of our bodies attract the opposite sex?
 Intelligence, physical attractiveness, beautiful eyes- you name it!
-Our nervous system, epidermis, eye lens, and inner ear derive from the ectoderm.
+Our nervous system, epidermis, eye lens, mouth, and inner ear derive from the ectoderm.

 To ingrain this further, if she is smart and has nice hair, smooth skin, and beautiful eyes, where did that all come from?
 Ectoderm!

 Ectoderm is usually referred to as the outer layer.

 Mesoderm = Muscle , skeleton, circulatory system, gonads, and kidneys come from the mesoderm layer.
 A handy-dandy mnemonic for mesoderm spells out the following:

 R enal for the kidneys